-Prior to joining Weil, Mr. Itchon performed similar technology transactions work at other large international firms.
-In addition, he has handled patent and license disputes for clients in the software, Internet, and media industries as well as antitrust, regulatory, and securities litigation matters.
-He also clerked at the Antitrust Division of the U.S. Department of Justice where he contributed to investigations in the chemical, media, and security industries.
-In law school, Mr. Itchon taught a contracts seminar to first-year law students.
+Prior to joining Weil, Mr. Itchon performed similar work at other large international firms, as well as advised clients on patent and license disputes in the software, Internet, and media industries and on antitrust matters arising from criminal investigations and civil suits.
+He also clerked at the Antitrust Division of the U.S. Department of Justice where he contributed to investigations in the media, chemical, and other industries.
+In law school, Mr. Itchon taught contracts seminars to first-year law students.

 Prior to law school, Mr. Itchon was a business development manager at Hewlett-Packard Company where he facilitated large-volume, multi-million dollar enterprise and federal deals and served as a technical liaison between manufacturing divisions and field sales.

 Mr. Itchon has presented on intellectual property for Legal Services for Entrepreneurs and media law for the Art Institute of California.

 Member of the teams advising:

 - Adobe Systems in its acquisitions of Auditude, EchoSign, Fotolia (for $800 million), Livefyre, Mixamo, and Neolane (for $600 million), and its acquisition of the Digital Analytix business of comScore;

 - Advent International in its acquisition of a majority stake in Serta Simmons;

 - eBay in its acquisitions of Decide.com, Hunch, Magento, PhiSix, and Shutl, its acquisitions of certain assets from Apptek and from Minno, and its sale of eBay Enterprise;